hassan1876/EyeGo-task/readme.md

 # Eyego Task

-## Task overview
+## Task Overview

 ---

-This project implements a scalable event-driven microservice using Node.js, Express, and Kafka to process user activity logs and store them in MongoDB.
+## This project implements a scalable event-driven microservice using Node.js, Express, and Kafka to process user activity logs and store them in MongoDB.
 The service is containerized with Docker for easy deployment.
----

 ## Features

 * Kafka producer and consumer for real-time log processing
-* Stores processed logs in MongoDB with indexing
+* Stores processed logs in MongoDB with **indexing** for faster queries
 * Dockerized for consistent environment setup
 * Easily extendable microservice architecture
+* **Exposed API** for querying processed logs

 ---